chiefbiiko/ballify/readme.md

 npm install --save-dev ballify
 ```

-Install it globally if you wish to use the command line interface.
+Install it globally if you are gonna use the command line interface:

 ```
 npm install --global ballify